subrataroy321/LUDO/README.md

 Want to know more: [click here](https://en.wikipedia.org/wiki/Ludo_(board_game))

-## Softwares used
+## Technology

-This is a web based game.
-It is built using HTML, CSS and JavaScript Programing.
+This game is built using HTML, CSS and JavaScript Programing.

 ## Code Snippets of Some Functions